-Hey momma!
+Hey mama!
 Sex during pregnancy is one of those things that feels a little taboo to talk about, but it shouldn’t be.

 I mean, I understand the hesitation.
 People don’t typically talk about their sex lives, and plenty of older “experts” recommended staying away from sex when you’re pregnant.
 There was no medical basis for this – it was often because sex with a pregnant woman was considered a sin.